dotwebstack/dotwebstack-webcomponents/docs/api.md

 First element is the column name, second element is a boolean whether the column is sorted in ascending order or not.

 ### `suggest`: SuggestProps (optional)
 This property is used in combination with the search property.
-When the search property is provided a user get's a search input in order to filter the TupleList result.
+When the search property is provided a user gets a search input in order to filter the TupleList result.
 Use the *suggestions* [TupleResult, string] property of the SuggestProps to provide suggestions based on the result and the provided column name (should be a field which is also used in search to provide consistency) When using suggestions it is best practice to use the same field (and only that field) in the search prop.